Numeric Functions

 Floor function

-The Floor function returns the greatest integer equal to or less than the number used in the expression.
-In simpler terms, it rounds down to next lower whole number.
+The Floor function returns the greatest integer equal to or less than a number.
+This function rounds decimal values down to the next lower whole number.

 Syntax